EshaAnanth/art-gallery/README.md

+## Art Gallery

+### Photography

+"Photography is an art of observation.
+It has little to do with the things you see and everything to do with the way you see them."
+- Elliott Erwitt

+### Digital Art

+### Creative Writing

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/EshaAnanth/portfolio/edit/main/README.md) to maintain and preview the content for your website in Markdown files.